CPerezz/privacy-tools/README.md

 ## Password-managers
 - [pass](https://github.com/mihaigalos/pass): A really nice git-based password manager based on Yubikey as source of encryption (backed by [rage](https://github.com/str4d/rage)).
+- [ProtonPass](https://proton.me/pass): An incredibly good password manager really nicely integrated with the rest of Proton's suite.
+It natively supports:
+- Logins
+- Email aliases with SimpleLogin (only with ProtonUnlimited).
+- Notes
+- Identities
+- Cards
+It also includes vault-sepparation for different profiles (a la Firefox).
+As well as support and sync between devices, a really good UI/UX, double password and encryption for all of the contents E2E.